RebinW/active-directory-domain-services/06-access-control/02_folders_and_permissions.md

 This ensures that existing groups stayed, but that we're now able to remove or modify groups as wanted.

 #### Step 4.
 Remove broad default groups.
-After disabling inheritance, unnecessary and groups were removed.
+After disabling inheritance, unnecessary groups were removed.

-Removed -> Users (KLARSTROEM\uSERS)
+Removed -> Users (KLARSTROEM\USERS)

 Reason: The "Users" group applies to all domain users and included special permissions such as file creation.
 Keeping this group would be against the principle of least privilege.